 Knowing these differences helps you figure out whether local private coverage makes sense for your specific needs.

-• Local private insurance costs: Local insurance tends to be cheaper than international health insurance.
+- Local private insurance costs: Local insurance tends to be cheaper than international health insurance.
 For example, you can get a local health insurance plan in Thailand for less than US$500 a year, but the coverage limit can be capped at US$15,000 per treatment while international health insurance coverage starts at US$1,000,000.
-So when looking from a cost-per-coverage perspective, local insurance can be more expensive than international health insurance.
+So from a cost-per-coverage perspective, local insurance can be more expensive than international health insurance.

 Local private insurance works best for long-term expats who know local healthcare systems well.
 But if you move around frequently, consider choosing international over local private health insurance.